ArwaaMamdoh23/PresentSenseAI/README.md

 ## How It Works

 1. User uploads a presentation video
 2. Flutter app sends it to Flask backend
 3. Backend processes speech + video frames
 4. AI models analyze performance
 5. Feedback is returned to the app

 ---

+## Documentation

+Full project documentation is available in the `docs/` folder:
+- SRS (Software Requirements Specification)
+- SDD (Software Design Document)
+- Research Paper

+---